adrian-bulicanu/mediasrv/README.md

 ```
 5. to test, reboot the linux

+After the first reboot, containers will be downloaded, please be patient.
 The following apps/containers should autostart and be available by WebUI.
 To access a container from another one, use ```host.containers.internal``` as host:

 |app/container| port               | comment |
 | ----------- | ------------------ | ------- |